gdvgarcia/niDMatEEcolliders/README.md

 Last, we currently only focused on BaBar and Belle II.
 Although, considering other e+e- colliders should not be a difficult task.

 ## Code structure TBC

+Here, we briefly describe the code structure.
+The code is divided into three parts:
+1. Initial mediator generator
+2. Mediator decays
+3. Further decays

+The step one generates all initial mediators together with associated SM particles (user chooses the production channels).
+Then, the step two decays the mediators into dark sector or SM particles (user chooses the decay channels).
+Finally, the step three can be used in case the mediator decays into dark sector particles which in turn can be further decayed into SM or dark sector particles (all depends on the user's choices).

 ### Initial mediator generator TBC